DOA: Dead or Alive: Production

 Pressly had some previous experience with martial arts, training with her own trainer for nine years, and she had a recurring role in the Mortal Kombat television series.

-Valance had trained in muay thai since her teens, and found it made it more difficult to learn kung-fu as there were a lot of things she had to relearn.
+Valance had trained in muay thai since her teens and found it more difficult to learn kung-fu as there were many things she had to relearn.

-Pressly praised the tireless work of director Corey Yuen and the crew, saying the crew worked two units, 17 hours a day, getting fours hours of sleep, and getting back up and doing it again.
+Pressly praised the tireless work of director Corey Yuen and the crew, saying the crew worked two units, seventeen hours a day, getting four hours of sleep, and getting back up and doing it again.

 Release

 The film was first released September 7, 2006 in Australia.
 The film was released in North America on June 15, 2007, without press screenings.
 The Weinstein Company delayed the US release of the film by almost a year.

 Box office

 In non-North American markets, the film brought in over $7 million at the international box office, with almost $1 million in both the UK and Australia.
 In the US, the film made $260,713 in its opening weekend.
 It was released into 505 theaters, and spent 21 days in theaters, closing on July 5 with a domestic gross of $480,813 (about 6.4% of the worldwide gross at the time).
 The film grossed $7.7 million worldwide.